SYM01/k6-docs/src/data/markdown/docs/20 jslib/01 jslib/01 aws/07 SQSClient.md

 ---

 <Blockquote mod="Attention" title="Performance considerations and recommended practices">
-The APIs provided by this jslib operate synchronously, which means k6 must wait for operations using the client classes to finish before proceeding with the rest of the script.
-In some cases, this could affect performance and test results, for example, when downloading large files from S3.
+The APIs provided by this jslib operate synchronously, which means k6 must wait for operations that use the client classes to finish before proceeding with the rest of the script.
+In some cases, such as downloading large files from S3, this could affect performance and test results.

-To minimize the impact on test performance, we recommend using these operations in the [`setup`](/using-k6/test-lifecycle/) and [`teardown`](/using-k6/test-lifecycle/) functions, which won't influence the test results as they occur before and after the test run.
+To minimize the impact on test performance, we recommend using these operations in the `setup` and `teardown` [lifecycle functions](/using-k6/test-lifecycle/).
+These functions run before and after the test run and thus don't influence test results..
 </Blockquote>

 `SQSClient` interacts with the AWS Simple Queue Service (SQS).
 With it, the user can send messages to specified queues and list available queues in the current region. `SQSClient` operations are blocking.